LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-SEO.md

 isBlogPost: true
 ---

-This is the first article of the Lighthouse Series 🎉🎉🎉  You can check out other articles below:
+This is the first article of the Lighthouse Series 🎉🎉🎉  You can check out other Lighthouse articles below:

 <div>
     <ol class="ml-8">